 - Rhetoric of the US presidency and contemporary politics; presidential war rhetoric and campaign speeches.

 John Murphy studies the history of American Public Address and political rhetoric.
-He's interested in just how political languages collide and influence each other over the course of U.S. history.
+He is the author of John F. Kennedy and the Liberal Persuasion, a critique of President Kennedy's greatest speeches and the liberal tradition.
+He studies the evolution of political languages.
 He's written on John and Robert Kennedy, Richard Nixon, Bill Clinton, Martin Luther King.
 Jr., George W. Bush, and Barack Obama.
 His scholarly work has appeared in journals such as Rhetoric & Public Affairs, Quarterly Journal of Speech, and American Literary History.
-His commentary on the presidency, presidential speechmaking, and rhetoric regularly appears in popular media outlets such as the Washington Post, the New York Times, WGN, and USA Today.
-He is currently finishing a book project on the presidential speeches of John F. Kennedy and the American liberal tradition.
+His commentary on the presidency and presidential rhetoric regularly appears in popular media outlets such as The Conversation USA, Washington Post, New York Times, and USA Today.
+He is currently working on a book project concerning the civil rights rhetoric of James Baldwin, Fannie Lou Hamer, and Martin Luther King, Jr.

 - Ph.D., University of Kansas